-Research Interests: Main research interests include examining how managers can maximize employee productivity by fostering more inclusive work environments that mitigate interpersonal and organizational threats.
+Research Interests: Main research interests include examining how leaders can maximize productivity and well-being by fostering more inclusive environments that mitigate interpersonal and organizational threats.
 Specifically, his research investigates how people respond to social identity threats and construct positive identities as well as factors that lead to biased decision-making.
 His research has been published in several academic journals such as the Academy of Management Annals, Journal of Applied Psychology, Journal of Organizational Behavior, Africa Journal of Management, Journal of Management, Spirituality, and Religion, and Equality, Diversity and Inclusion: An International Journal.

-Courses Taught: Leadership and Managing Human Capital; Organizational Behavior; Crisis Management
+Courses Taught: Leadership and Managing Human Capital; Organizational Behavior; Crisis Management; Conflict Resolution and Negotiation

-Professional Activities, Honors and Awards: AOM GDO Executive Committee Representative-At-Large, 2016 Rutgers Chancellor’s Award for Teaching Excellence, 2015 Rutgers School of Business Annual Faculty Research Award, 2015 Rutgers Chancellor’s Academic Civic Engagement Award, 2015 A.Q.U.A.Corps Partnership Award, 2014 Rutgers Digital Teaching Fellowship, 2014 Rutgers Civic Engagement Faculty Fellow, 2015 Heize 35 Doctors Under 35.
+Professional Activities, Honors and Awards: 2018 Poets & Quants 40 Under 40 Best Business Professors, AOM GDO Executive Committee Representative-At-Large (2014-2017), 2016 Rutgers Chancellor’s Award for Teaching Excellence, 2015 Rutgers School of Business Annual Faculty Research Award, 2015 Rutgers Chancellor’s Academic Civic Engagement Award, 2015 A.Q.U.A.Corps Partnership Award, 2014 Rutgers Digital Teaching Fellowship, 2014 Rutgers Civic Engagement Faculty Fellow, 2015 Heize 35 Doctors Under 35.

 Holmes IV, O., Whitman, M. V., Campbell, K., Johnson, D. E. (2016).
 Exploring the social identity threat response framework.
 Equality, Diversity and Inclusion: An International Journal, 35, (3), 20